MCMXMCM/ptxttr/README.md

 A small Go Nostr web app built around server-side relay aggregation, a SQLite event cache (including web-of-trust follow edges), Go HTML templates, vanilla JavaScript, and plain CSS.

-The server fans out to a bounded set of relays, persists every raw event into SQLite, projects derived state (profiles, follow lists, relay hints, reply counts, trending, bookmarks, reads) into typed tables, expands web-of-trust reachability from the `follow_edges` projection inside SQLite, and wraps each resolved author set in a small bloom filter for cheap negative membership checks before exact lookups.
-Hot projection reads also use a bounded in-process LRU (relay hints, profiles, reply stats) with hit/miss counters on `/debug/metrics`.
-Pages render from local cache first; relay traffic warms the cache in the background.

 **Try it in the browser:** open [plaintextnostr.com](https://plaintextnostr.com) for a quick look.
 The hosted site runs the same server-side aggregation and cache as this repo; you are **trusting that server** to connect to relays and aggregate notes on your behalf.
 If you want relay traffic and SQLite aggregation to stay **on your own machine**, use the **macOS desktop app** below (or run `go run ./cmd/server` locally).

 **Operators:** hosted AWS / CloudFront deployment is optional and documented in [`deploy/README.md`](deploy/README.md).